Related Material on This Site:

 While I think the anti-cult crusaders are sometimes overly alarmist and naive about religion in addition to often being closely allied with the religious establishment, they perform an invaluable service in pointing out potential dangers of authoritarian groups.
 The following sites have a wealth of information about various "cults," religious and secular, along with extensive resources for those who have been involved with such groups:

-Nori J. Muster is a former member of the International Society for Krisna Consciousness who has written a well balanced account of her experiences in the group.
-She also has an excellent online Cult Survivors Handbook and The Nitty Gritty On Cults site with the slogan: “Don’t join dangerous cults: Practice safe sects!”
+Nori J. Muster is a former member of the International Society for Krisna Consciousness who has written a well balanced in the group.
+She also has an excellent online and site with the slogan: “Don’t join dangerous cults: Practice safe sects!”

 Sexual Abuse by Religious Leaders